Setting a Meaningful Thanksgiving Table.

 Now that I can design my own special touches, I love creating a table that is both beautiful and effortless.
 I'm not usually one for place cards but if you are that's another great way to add a touch of personalization for your guests.
-My favorite thing to celebrate is the presentation of the pie and dessert at Thanksgiving since I so love to bake, so a perfectly placed cake stand that makes an entrance is always a part of my celebration.
+My favorite thing to celebrate is the presentation of the pie and dessert (check out my favorite recipes here) at Thanksgiving since I so love to bake, so a perfectly placed cake stand that makes an entrance is always a part of my celebration.

 And, I even designed in a few touches into our current linen tabletop line, like the heirloom tag where you can tuck in your silverware, or the ability to monogram our table runner like I've done here with our wedding date as a memento.
 All of these touches just help to make your traditions become your own year after year.

 Love for you to share your own Thanksgiving tablescape tips with us at #HEIRLOOMED